 - Lighting: Neewer 480 LED lights affixed to custom light stand poles that were converted from 9ft Neewer light stands, mounted on Manfrotto super clamps which are attached to the desk.

-I have an APC 11-outlet 2880 joules surge protector mounted on the underside of the desk, and on the floor is my Plex media server, a 5-port Netgear unmanaged switch, an APC 600VA UPS battery backup and surge protector, and a Raspberry Pi 3 B+ running Homebridge and Pi-Hole.
-Throughout my office and the house I have a few IoT devices: some TP-Link HS105 wifi outlets, a few Sonoff DIY smart switches, and two Echo Dot speakers which are basically used for two things: turning the smart switches on and off, and setting cooking timers.
+Throughout my office and the house I have a few IoT devices: some TP-Link HS105 wifi outlets, a few Sonoff DIY smart switches, and two Echo speakers which are basically used for two things: turning the smart switches on and off, and setting cooking timers.

-- Nikon Z 50 + FTZ adapter — recently acquired, I love it!
+- Nikon Z 50 + FTZ adapter — my favourite camera I’ve owned!

 - Sigma 18-35mm f1.8 Art DC lens — purchased used, dropped once onto some rocks on a beach in 2019 but built like a tank and still works fine